Elio (film): Development

-In June 2025, multiple insiders, who worked at Pixar, spoke to The Hollywood Reporter about the film.
+In June 2025, multiple insiders who worked at Pixar spoke to The Hollywood Reporter about the film.
 They noted that characterizations of Elio as a "queer-coded character" were removed as the film moved through the production process, with a push by Pixar executives to make Elio "more masculine," removing examples of his love of fashion and environmentalism, including after Adrian Molina departed the film as director, replaced by Madeline Sharafian and Domee Shi.
-Some expressed disappointment at the first-cut of the movie shared by Sharafian and Shi, with one employee stating that the changes "destroyed this beautiful work" while another described the final version of Elio as "much more generic" as compared to previous versions.
+Some expressed disappointment at the first cut of the movie shared by Sharafian and Shi, with one employee stating that the changes "destroyed this beautiful work" while another described the final version of Elio as "much more generic" as compared to previous versions.
 Reports that some employees left after Molina departed were disputed by another Pixar source.
 One former artist told the publication that executives were "constantly sanding down" moments which alluded to Elio's queer sexuality, engaging in "obeying-in-advance behavior" and that changes to the film made it about "totally nothing," describing the film's production as "something of a cautionary tale" to them, wondering if the "rewrite was worth it."
 The same source claimed that America Ferrera, who left the film's cast after Molina's departure, was "upset that there was no longer Latinx representation in the leadership" of the film.

+In a 2026 interview, Docter defended the removal of the LGBTQ storyline, including reported scenes where Elio imagined living with his male crush and had a pink bike, saying "We're making a movie, not hundreds of millions of dollars in therapy."
+He also asserted that Pixar had found that certain parents did not want entertainment to pressure them into having conversations they were not ready to have with their children, according to The Wall Street Journal.
+During the film's production, Docter called for changes to the film, with changes made by Sharafian and Shi, following the departure of Molina, when the animation was mostly complete.
+These changes led to backlash among Pixar staff members, while disappointing and discouraging others.